📜 Bureaucrats vs. the People: How Russian Agencies Have Been Fighting Over the Letter “Yo” for 70 Years

 Can I, Fyodor, be deprived of inheritance because of the letter “Yo”?

 \u{201c}If a person has the letter “yo” in their surname or first name, they can be identified even without the dots above the “e.”
-But local officials continue to demand certificates.
+But local officials pose to demand certificates.
 It’s time to stop this outrage.

 Tap to react